nfredrik/mickarucken/README.md

 # Future Work and Enhancements

-If the LoRa network expands an cover the garden community near Brommaplan it will be nice to implement a application using LoRa to report on conditions in the garden.
+If the LoRa network expands an cover the allotment garden near Brommaplan it will be nice to implement a application using LoRa to report on conditions in the garden.
 Alternatively would be to implement Low-Power Wide-Area Network (LPWAN) solution.

 # References